jscroot/jscroot.github.io/README.md

-# Just Croot It | A Pure Blood VanillaJS Lightweight Micro Framework
+# Just Croot It | A Pure Blood VanillaJS Lightweight ES6+ Kit

 In the name of Javascript.
 Make Javascript Great Again.
-Don't worry if you're beginner.
-It's just a Pure Blood Javascript.
+Don't worry if you're a beginner.
+It's just a Pure Blood Javascript with modern ES6+ Syntac.

 [Benchmark](https://krausest.github.io/js-framework-benchmark/current.html)